telerik/fiddler-jam-docs/portal/jam-embedded-api.md

 }

 // Starts pixel-perfect video recording (async method)
-// Use this method only when explicit permissoin is required to start video recording (for example, the user denied permission after calling start()) async function startVideo() {
+// Use this method only when explicit permission is required to start video recording (for example, the user denied permission after calling start()) async function startVideo() {
     await jam.startVideoCapturing();